themelektaus/UXM-Selective-Unpack/README.md

 [Semver](https://github.com/maxhauser/semver) by Max Hauser

 # Changelog
+### 2.1.2
+* Finally named the FileFormView window.
+* Fixed a bug where the files were invisible until you tried to search.

 ### 2.1.1
 * Bugfix for Sekiro unpacking.
 It should now work properly
 * Minor bugfix that would propt the user with an exception if they didn't have Elden Ring installed.